Deybacsi/terminalbot/docs/install.md

 Tested on:
 - Ubuntu 18.04 x64
-- Raspberry Pi 3B+, Raspbian 32bit
+- Raspberry Pi 3B+, Raspbian Buster 32bit
 - Windows 10, Windows subsystem for Linux with Ubuntu 20.04

 ## Installing on Windows 10